 PhD Program – Fall Semesters only.
 Application deadline is January 15th each year.

-Can I get my certificate of public health without a bachelor's degree and/or while I am an undergraduate student?
+Can I get my Certificate without a bachelor's degree and/or while I am an undergraduate student?

 Can I transfer credit from another UM program or institution?